Brittany Wuebbles

 The CDC recommends newborn hearing screening by 1 month, diagnostic tests by 3 months and intervention by 6 months.

-CID’s on-site 3D-print earmold lab is a huge advantage for families and their children with hearing aids, with an average fitting time of five days (compared to 3-4 weeks for others).
+CID is among the first school-based clinics to adopt 3D printing technology to make children’s earmolds — the customized silicone pieces essential for the use of hearing aids.
+Our on-site 3D-print earmold lab is a huge advantage for families and their children, with an average production time of five days.
 This is particularly important in the early months and years, dramatically reducing the time parents must wait to bring sounds of speech to their baby’s rapidly developing brain.
+Fast earmold production also means less down time as little ears grow and new earmolds are needed.

 Understanding the needs of a student with hearing loss starts with a basic knowledge of what he can and can’t hear.